sagemath/sagewiki_to_gh-2022-10-10/dynamics/ArithmeticAndComplex.md

  * moduli space invariants - symmetric functions in multipliers of periodic points, others...

  * use real interval field for floating point computations (in heights and possibly rational preperiodic point functions)

+ * implement Algorithm 4 for Doyle-Krumm to remove precision dependency on enumeration of number field points

  * reduced form of endomorphisms -  i.e., compute an `SL(2,Z)` transformation that makes the coefficients small.
 The simplest approach would be to "reduce" the binary form describing the fixed points or (if that's too degenerate) the points of period n for some small n.
 See [Stoll, Michael; Cremona, John E., On the reduction theory of binary forms.
 J. Reine Angew.
 Math.
 565 (2003), 79–99.], which is fairly easy to implement and which would be useful to have in sage anyway.